gravitationalwavedc/gwcloud_python/docs/usage/authenticating.rst

     gwc = GWCloud(token='my_unique_gwcloud_api_token')

 An instance of the GWCloud class initialised with your token will provide an interface to the GWCloud service, enabling you to manipulate jobs and their results as you might with the GWCloud UI.
+Remember not to share this token with others!